 Ohayami Transit (Contact No: 0927-6493055 / 02-5160501) is the only bus company that offers direct trip from Manila to Banaue.
 Their buses depart Manila at 9PM and 10PM daily and arrive in Banaue around 7AM the next day.
 Their terminal is located along Lacson Avenue, in the corner of Fajardo Street and near University of Santo Tomas.
 On holidays and peak season, additional trips are mounted to accommodate the high traffic.
 Fare is P450 (as of May 2013), advance reservation is advise.
 For reservation options, trip schedule and other information, check out their website.

-There are jeepneys from Solano (Nueva Vizcaya) to Banaue via Lagaue.
+There are jeepneys from Bayombong and Solano (Nueva Vizcaya) to Banaue via Lagaue.
 Travel time is around one hour and fare is less than P50.
 Buses from Manila to Tuguegarao stop at Solano.